AnabelSMRuggiero/sbmltoodepy/README.md

 ## Installation Instructions

-SBMLtoODEpy can be downloaded using pip
+SBMLtoODEpy can be downloaded using pip:
 ```
 pip install sbmltoodepy
 ```